FleekHQ/space-sdk/README.md

 Given the last query points to the Mirror Bucket, it doesn't need to sync anything, it can simply return the mirror bucket current state as it lives on the hub.

 For write operations, simply write to the mirror bucket thread directly.
 Space Daemon will be constantly listening for updates on that thread and synchronizing its local threads accordingly.

+### Important TODOS:

+Currently, `NewDBFromAddr` call is failing, which is breaking up the restoration of the `Metathread`.
+TODOs are left on `src/service/index.ts` with the specific steps to fix.